aakarsh27/javacript-codes-snippets/README.md

 it was all good till DOM. after it got into something that requires intense practice

-still need to learn API linking and all
+still need to learn API linking and

 update: i am back on track